UF-Wu-Lab/UF-Wu-Lab.github.io/people.md

 <br>

 I am a postdoctoral associate working with Dr. Xingbo Wu.
 I obtained my Ph.D. from Case Western Reserve University in 2023 and then worked as a postdoc at USDA ARS in Miami for one year.
-My expertise is in genomics and bioinformatics, with a focus on genome assembly, gene prediction, evolutionary analysis, and comparative genomics.
-I also have experience with breeding, population analyses, GWAS, and QTL mapping.
+My expertise is in genomics and bioinformatics, with a focus on genome assembly, gene prediction, evolutionary analysis.
+I also have experience with breeding, including population analyses, GWAS, and QTL mapping.
 My current projects include mango pangenome analyses, transcriptomic studies, and tropical ornamental genome assembly and evolutionary analysis. <br>

 <br>